 California DMV, Form SR-22, and DUI Charges

 This form is a special proof of insurance and is often required to reinstate your driver’s license after a suspension.
 After a DUI arrest, the Department of Motor Vehicles (DMV) normally suspends your driver’s license for 30 days.
 This is known as a “per se” suspension and occurs before your trial.
-If you receive a “per se” suspension you have to fill out form SR-22.
+If you receive a “per se” suspension, you must fill out form SR-22.

 By acting fast and requesting a hearing from the DMV within 10 days of your arrest, it might be possible to avoid a “per se” suspension.
 If successful, your insurance company will only find out about your DUI if they check your DMV record.